Wednesday, January 07, 2026

 Release the Champion Within (Part One)

-Now I am not, by any means, downplaying the reality of these things, but as humans we tend to use these external forces as excuses for our lack of effort.
+Now I am not, by any means, downplaying the reality of these things, but as humans, we tend to use these external forces as excuses for our lack of effort.
 We allow the negative circumstances of life, the problems we face, the rejection we encounter, the struggles we have, to discourage and dissuade us from being all we can be.
-At one point or another we all struggle with the disease of “excusitis.”
+At one point or another, we all struggle with the disease of “excusitis.”

 Someone once said, “It’s not what happens to me that’s important, it’s what happens in me that’s important!”
 In other words, how do I allow the negative experiences of life to affect me on the inside?
 Do I allow them to discourage or challenge me?
 Do I allow them to make me want to quit or keep trying?
 Do I allow them to I allow them to become obstacles or stepping stones to winning in life?

 True champions view setbacks as a temporary annoyance on the road to success.
 Even the most successful people on earth experience setbacks.
 Think about the great home run hitter Babe Ruth.
 Did you know he struck out almost 3 times more than he hit a home run?
-But we don’t think of him as the strikeout king, we think of him as the homerun king, a distinction he held for more than 50 years.
-He never allowed the fact that he struck out so much, keep him from swinging as hard as he could, every time he came to the plate!
+But we don’t think of him as the strikeout king; we think of him as the homerun king, a distinction he held for more than 50 years.
+He never allowed the fact that he struck out so much to keep him from swinging as hard as he could, every time he came to the plate!

 What about you?
 Do you give up when the going gets tough?
 When obstacles or setbacks occur in your life to you quit?

-The most successful sales people understand they will get many no’s before they get a yes in the sales process.
+The most successful salespeople understand they will get many no’s before they get a yes in the sales process.
 My wife, Holly, is a great marketer.
-She not only has a powerfully wonderful outgoing personality, and never meets a stranger, but when she hears the word no, it doesn’t faze her.
+She not only has a powerfully wonderful outgoing personality, but also never meets a stranger, but when she hears the word no, it doesn’t faze her.
 I asked her one day what her key was.
 I will never forget her answer.
 She said, “When someone tells me no, what they really mean is, not yet!”
 As a result when she made her living as a marketer she was very successful.
 She got accounts no one else was able to get, simply because she wouldn’t take no for an answer!
 In my estimation, she had learned to release the champion within.

 As a young boy, Michael Jordan, dreamed of playing in the NBA.
 He believed he could be great.
 When he tried out for the basketball team in his freshman year he didn’t make the team.
 (How would you like to be the coach that cut Michael Jordan?)
 But, he didn’t let that discourage him.
 Rather than being down on himself and giving up, he redoubled his efforts.
 He spent the next year working hard on his game and developing his skills.
 He used the setback as a stepping stone to his future.
 You know the result.
 He became the greatest basketball player to ever play the game.
 Today, the greatest in the game right now are always compared to Michael Jordan.